PatoAR/amplify-roark/README.md

 Front end webapp repository for Perkins News Service.
 Back-end in AWS Lambda fetches, processes and stores news articles in dynambodb.
 The articles are distributed to varios channels (whatsapp, telegram) and to this webapp via AppSync subscriptions or long-polling.

 ## ToDo's
+- Button for "all" news
+- Internationalization
+- Modified display text
 - Implement "Search Bar" functionality
 - Lucide Icons
-- Button for "all" news

 - Custom domain
-- Internationalization

 - Pay suscription
 - Create interface to deliver different content  - publicity, financials, etc - fix on top, colors, etc.